looker-open-source/ca-demos-and-tools/ca-api-adk/README.md

-# Conversational Analytics API Demo
+# Conversational Analytics API with ADK

 This project demonstrates how to interact with a Conversational Analytics API using a stateless chat approach.
 It includes the necessary setup steps to get you started.